 False allegations of child abuse are detrimental to so many parties.
 It’s important to fight back against such charges- if charged with child abuse, neglect, or endangerment in the Inland Empire, contact a criminal lawyer as soon as possible.

-Graham Donath and the attorneys at his law offices have handled thousands of felony and misdemeanor cases, including child abuse disputes.
+Graham Donath and the criminal attorneys at his law offices have handled thousands of felony and misdemeanor cases, including child abuse disputes.
 Contact our Riverside child abuse lawyers today for a consultation regarding your claim.
 Graham Donath is a highly skilled board-certified specialist in criminal defense law.
 We can handle your case with exceptional discretion.